Davidkhanian Mansion: 1921 coup d'état

-Following a long career in the Iranian military, Alexander Khan Setkhanian retired to the Davidkhanian mansion, relinquishing his responsibilities leading the Persian Cossack Brigade.
+Following a long career in the Iranian military, Alexander Setkhanian retired to the Davidkhanian mansion, relinquishing his responsibilities leading the Persian Cossack Brigade.
 Immediately following his retirement, Reza Khan, only a Sarhang (colonel) at the time, was promoted to Sartip, and began to rapidly rise through the ranks of the Brigade until becoming the leader of a regiment in Tehran.
 In 1921, Edmund Ironside, the Commander of occupying British forces in Iran, promoted Reza Khan to Commander.
 About a month later General Ironside encouraged Reza Khan to stage a coup against the Qajar government.
-Alexander Khan Setkhanian, residing at the Davidkhanian mansion, was visited by his colleagues in the Iranian military and urged to consider opposing Reza Khan as Reza Khan's troops gathered just outside of Tehran.
-As Alexander had been fond of Reza while Reza was a soldier under his command, and had developed a close relationship with him, he chose not to oppose the takeover.
+Alexander Setkhanian, residing at the Davidkhanian Mansion, was visited by his colleagues in the Iranian military and urged to consider opposing Reza Khan as Reza Khan's troops gathered just outside of Tehran.
+As Alexander had been fond of Reza while Reza was a soldier under his command, and had developed a close relationship with him, he chose not to oppose the coup.
 As a result, Reza Khan led a detachment of over 3,000 soldiers from the Brigade that March, and seized the capital, forcing the dissolution of the Qajar dynasty.

 April approached and Alexander had still not pledged his loyalty to the new Shah like the many generals who had come forward to declare their loyalty.
-Alexander invited him to the Davidkhanian family mansion on Sepah Street to meet where he was guarded by members of the Brigade.
+Alexander invited him to the Davidkhanian Mansion to meet, where he was guarded by members of the Brigade.
 On Reza Khan's orders, he and Alexander were left alone to discuss matters of the future in private.
 The two walked the gardens of the estate, and began to circumnavigate the pond.
 Halfway around the pond, Alexander stopped walking and Reza Khan put his arm around the older general's shoulder, and continued to walk.
-Five years later, Reza Khan crowned himself shah of Iran, establishing the Pahlavi dynasty.
+Five years later, Reza Khan crowned himself Shah of Iran, establishing the Pahlavi dynasty.